-- (a) a person who is legally married to, and is not living, on a permanent basis, separately and apart from, that person; and - (b) a de facto spouse of that person. - a child, in relation to a dependant person means: - (a) a child under the age of 16 years who is in the custody, care and control of the person or the spouse of the person; and - (b) a person who: - (i) has attained the age of 16 years who is in the custody, care and control of the person of the spouse of the person; or - (ii) is receiving full time education at a school, college or university; and - (iii) is not being paid a disability support pension under the Social Security Act 1991; and - (iv) is wholly or substantially dependent on the person or on the spouse of the person.
+- (a) a person who is legally married to, and is not living, on a permanent basis, separately and apart from, that person; and - (b) a de facto spouse of that person.

+- (a) a child under the age of 16 years who is in the custody, care and control of the person or the spouse of the person; and - (b) a person who: - (i) has attained the age of 16 years who is in the custody, care and control of the person of the spouse of the person; or - (ii) is receiving full time education at a school, college or university; and - (iii) is not being paid a disability support pension under the Social Security Act 1991; and - (iv) is wholly or substantially dependent on the person or on the spouse of the person

-O.6.
+O.5.
 SCHEDULE FEES AND MEDICARE BENEFITS

 Medicare benefits are based on fees determined for each optometrical service.
-The services provided by participating optometrists which attract benefits are set out in the Health Insurance (General Medical Services Table) Regulations (as amended).
+The services provided by optometrists which attract benefits are set out in the Health Insurance (General Medical Services Table) Regulations (as amended).

-If the fee is greater than the Medicare benefit, optometrists participating in the scheme are to inform the patient of the Medicare benefit payable for the item, at the time of the consultation and that the additional fee will not attract benefits.
+If the fee is greater than the Medicare benefit, optometrists are to inform the patient of the Medicare benefit payable for the item at the time of the consultation and that the additional fee will not attract benefits.